Montmartre walking tour

 This scavenger hunt has a difficulty level of HARD.

-Montmartre is a hill so most of the streets are on an incline.
-The ideal group size varies from 2 to6 people – but not restricted to this.
+Montmartre is a hill, so most of the streets are on an incline.
+The ideal group size varies from 2 to 6 people, but is not restricted to this.
 Children are welcome and will enjoy most of the challenges.

 After purchase, to begin your Montmartre walking tour, you will need to head to Place d’Anvers.
 This is the start location.